 Looking at rates of drivers 18-25, we found the cheapest auto insurance companies for this demographic.
 If you’re a young driver in Wisconsin, here’s where you might be able to find the cheapest rates.

 Guys will pay about 22% more for car insurance than their 18-year old female friends.
 It’s not fair, but based on our research, we found that to be true.
-Regardless, here are the three cheapest companies for both male and female 18-year olds.
+For comparative purposes, here are the three cheapest companies based on average rates for both male and female 18-year olds.

 Men still pay more for car insurance than their female counterparts at age 25, but the difference starts to even out at 25.
 Take a look at the chart below to see the cheapest options out there for you.

 Market share measures the percentage of customers a company has compared to competitors.
-American Family has the highest market share in Wisconsin—nearly 20%.
+American Family Insurance has the highest market share in Wisconsin nearly 20%.
 The thing to note is that it’s also the cheapest provider, so it could be a popular choice because of the price tag.
-Progressive is the second cheapest on average, so people in Wisconsin seem to be going with providers that offer good value on policies.
+Progressive has the second cheapest car insurance rates on average, so people in Wisconsin seem to be going with providers that offer good value on policies.
 See how popular the car insurance company you’re interested in is by looking at the chart below.

 |Premiums Written||Market Share|